section-engineering-education/engineering-education/content/articles/how-to-automate-tests-for-dockerized-django-application-with-gitHub-actions/index.md

 [GitHub Actions](https://docs.github.com/en/actions) enables you to automate, customize specified development and deployment processes in your GitHub repository.

-**Some Terminology**
+### Some Terminology

-1. Jobs: a set of instructions that are executed sequentially on the runner or an action.
+1. Jobs: step-by-step instructions for an action.
 2. Workflows: A workflow is a list of automated processes made up of one or more jobs that are configured on a YAML file.

-**Activate GitHub Actions in your Project**
+### Activate GitHub Actions in your Project

 On your text editor, navigate to the root of your project and create a directory named *.github/workflows* in there create *main.yml* file.
 The *main.yml* file will contain all the GitHub Actions commands.